Spanish language: Geographical distribution

 Spanish is the primary language in 20 countries worldwide.
-As of 2023, it is estimated that about 486 million people speak Spanish as a native language, making it the second most spoken language by number of native speakers.
-An additional 75 million speak Spanish as a second or foreign language, making it the fourth most spoken language in the world overall after English, Mandarin Chinese, and Hindi with a total number of 538 million speakers.
+As of 2025, it is estimated that about 519 million people speak Spanish as a native language, making it the second most spoken language by number of native speakers.
+An additional 117 million speak Spanish as a second or foreign language, making it the fourth most spoken language in the world overall after English, Mandarin Chinese, and Hindi with a total number of 636 million speakers.
 Spanish is also the third most used language on the Internet, after English and Chinese.

 Europe

-Spanish is the official language of Spain, the country after which it is named and from which it originated.
+Spanish is the official language of Spain.
+Upon the emergence of the Castilian Crown as the dominant power in the Iberian Peninsula by the end of the Middle Ages, the Romance vernacular associated with this polity became increasingly used in instances of prestige and influence, and the distinction between "Castilian" and "Spanish" started to become blurred.
+Hard policies imposing the language's hegemony in an intensely centralising Spanish state were established from the 18th century onward.

 Other European territories in which it is also widely spoken include Gibraltar and Andorra.

 Spanish is also spoken by immigrant communities in other European countries, such as the United Kingdom, France, Italy, and Germany.
 Spanish is an official language of the European Union.